woojiahao/torrent.go/README.md

 - [ ] Retry downloading if the original torrent failed
 - [ ] Support web seeding
 - [ ] Set up event bus system for when adding CLI
+- [ ] Add proper logging and error handling to allow for dynamic system